LastStardaughter/swmaptool/README.md

 **Statsheet**: The Parry, DisplayToughness, DisplayPace, and Bennies properties are displayed on the statsheet to the token owner; the Elevation property is shown to all.

 **Token Properties**: There are four types -- "Basic" is unchanged from the maptool default, "Deck" is used for card decks, "WildCard" is for Wild Cards, and "Extra" is for Extras.
-Wild Card and Extra token types include a number of values that can be used for deriving Parry and Toughness and for tracking Wounds, Fatigue, and Bennies.
+Wild Card and Extra token types include a number of values that can be used for deriving Parry and Toughness and for tracking Wounds, Fatigue, and Bennies. ignorewounds sets how many levels of wound penalties the token can ignore.

 # Other